primer/view_components/docs/content/contributing.md

 bundle exec thor component_generator my_component_name --js=some-npm-package-name
 ```

+### Tag considerations

+When adding a new component, consider what HTML tags make sense for the component to be rendered as.
+For instance, it probably doesn't make sense for an `Image` component to ever be rendered as an `<h1>`.

+In Primer ViewComponents, we advocate components to have tag restrictions that are enforced with code.
+Your component will likely fall under one of the following categories:

+1) Having a fixed tag that cannot be updated by the consumer.

+2) Having an allowed list of tags that are set by the consumer via the `tag:` argument.

 ## Testing

 Before running the whole test suite with Rake: `bundle exec rake`, you must run `bundle exec docs:preview`.